 There are additional similarities: Both exploit the same vulnerabilities in financial systems, allowing for an unacceptable level of anonymity and non-transparency in executing financial transactions.
 Terrorists use techniques like those of money launderers to evade authorities’ attention and protect the identity of their sponsors and the ultimate beneficiaries of the funds.
 And money laundering and terrorist financing may be committed in connection with one another, for example, where funds provided to terrorist organizations are “laundered” funds.

-This brings us to the differences.
+It brings us to the differences.
 The most basic difference between terrorist financing and money laundering involves the origin of the funds.
 Terrorist financing uses funds for an illegal political purpose, but the money is not necessarily derived from illicit proceeds.
 On the other hand, money laundering always involves the proceeds of illegal activity.
 The purpose of laundering is to enable the money to be used legally.

 While Money Laundering is a process in which the illicit source of assets obtained or generated by criminal activity is concealed to obscure the link between the funds and the original criminal activity, Terrorist Financing provides funds for terrorist activity.

-Another difference is that to move their funds; terrorists use the formal banking system and informal value-transfer systems like the Hawala financial systems or instruments like Hundees.
+Another difference is that to move their funds, terrorists use the formal banking system and informal value-transfer systems like the Hawala financial systems or instruments like Hundees.
 Hundees are a medieval Indian financial instrument used as a form of remittance instrument to transfer money from place to place.
 Terrorists also use probably the oldest asset-transfer method: The physical transportation of cash, gold, and other valuables through smuggling routes.

-Targeting and Enforcement Of Ml and Tf
+Targeting and Enforcement Of ML and TF

 Although they have many similarities, the law enforcement agencies that deal with them are not the same.
 In addition to the FATF, the Home Office collaborates with intelligence agencies to prevent terrorist financing.